 Face Covering FAQs

-COVID-19 spreads mainly from person-to-person through respiratory droplets when an infected person coughs, sneezes, or talks.
-Droplets can travel up to 2 metres (6 feet) so wearing a face covering that covers your mouth, nose, and chin will help prevent respiratory droplets from reaching others or landing on surfaces.
+COVID-19 spreads mainly from person-to-person through respiratory droplets when an infected person talks, sings, shouts, coughs, or sneezes.
+According to Health Canada, the virus can also linger in fine aerosols (smaller droplets) and remain suspended in the air we breathe Wearing a face covering that covers your mouth, nose, and chin will help prevent virus inhalation and spread between people.

-Wearing a face covering in public spaces protects others from your respiratory droplets.
-This is especially important in situations where physical distancing is often difficult or inconsistent such as commercial establishments.
+Wearing a mask is especially important in situations where physical distancing is often difficult or inconsistent such as commercial establishments.

 No. Eye protection, including goggles, safety glasses or face shields should be worn in conjunction with a face mask/covering and are not a replacement or acceptable substitute for a face mask/covering.